DrCopyPaste/RoutinR/Readme.md

 # ToDo

-0. testing job time sheet entries (and with dataservice)
 i. wrap all (core or service calling) client code with exception handling

 ii. add unique jobs to a list